 First of all, Financial Literacy is extremely important to us and we have two innovative and fun financial literacy courses we’re going to launch in the upcoming months.

-We know as well, working in financial services, that once people start to become more mindful of their spending by tracking it, the amount that gets spent goes down (an effective immediate achievement) and the additional benefit is we start gaining valuable insights into why we spend what we do.
-Just like how we spend our time, how we spend our money helps us gain a better understanding of what we’re actually doing in a tangible and practical sense, and from there we can decide if that’s what we want in our lives.
+The additional benefit is we start gaining valuable insights into why we spend what we do.
+Like how we spend our time, how we spend our money helps us gain a better understanding of what we’re actually doing in a tangible and practical sense, and from there we can decide if that’s what we want in our lives.

 Vanderkam has lots of suggestions in her book on how this can be achieved, without spending a lot of money to make it happen!